Corporate Governance

 • Monitoring the implementation of the strategy approved by the Board;

-• Appointing, removing and monitoring the performance of the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer and Company Secretary;
+• Appointing, removing and monitoring the performance of the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer and/or Company Secretary;

 • Ensuring appropriate succession planning for Board members and senior management via the Nomination and Governance Committee;